Back to blogAI agents

 The Problem: SDR stack costs scale linearly until they don't

-For a 20-person SDR team, that's $48K–$60K/year in tools alone.
+For an enterprise SDR team of 100, that's $300K–$480K/year in outbound tools alone.
 Most CFOs I've seen approving these contracts have stopped questioning the unit economics because "that's what outbound costs."
 It isn't.
 It's what outbound used to cost when humans were the only option for first-touch.

 The pain is concentrated at one specific moment: contract renewal.
-Salesforce comes up annually, Outreach every 12 months on its own clock, and your account exec is asking for a multi-year commitment to lock in pricing.
+Outreach comes up annually, Salesloft and Apollo each on their own clock, and your account exec is asking for a multi-year commitment to lock in pricing.
 That's the moment to ask whether 100% of those SDR seats are still load-bearing, or whether an AI agent can absorb half the workflow at a fraction of the cost.
 (See the broader compression playbook for how renewal timing and active-user data combine into a recoverable number.)

 According to Bessemer's State of the Cloud report, public SaaS companies spend a substantial share of revenue on go-to-market tooling, and outbound stacks are one of the fastest-growing line items inside that bucket.
 The compression opportunity is real.
 The question is whether AiSDR specifically clears your unlock threshold.